-Want to know one of our fave spots in Costa Rica?
-This is it!
-Tortuguero is a bit of an adventure to get to.
-It will take you about three hours by car from San Jose and then another hour on a boat, but it is so worth it!
+The village of Tortuguero is a bit of an adventure to get to.
+It will take you about three hours by car from San Jose and then another hour on a boat, but it is worth it.

 The vibe here is nothing like anything else you will find in Costa Rica.
-Imagine a small island with a relaxed rasta feel, extremely nice people, a cool national park, and best of all, turtles!
+Imagine a small island without cars, a relaxed feel, extremely nice people, a cool national park, and best of all, turtles!
 Yeap, you read that right!

 It’s perfect and definitely worth a visit.

-I really struggled writing this section because Tortuguero is just so amazing and I want you all to see it, but it can be really difficult to find an affordable and easy way to get here.
+I struggled writing this section because Tortuguero is just so amazing and I want you all to see it, but it can be really difficult to find an affordable and easy way to get here.

 Renting a car: